A Table Full Of Joy

 Yep, freeze in a freezer safe container for up to 6 months.
 Allow to thaw in the refrigerator overnight, then heat and serve.

-Make sure to check out all my Thanksgiving and holiday recipes!
-Many of them are easy and make ahead friendly to ensure a relaxing and enjoyable dinner with your family and friends!
+Make sure to check out all my Thanksgiving holiday recipes!
+Many of them are easy and make-ahead friendly to ensure a relaxing and enjoyable dinner with your family and friends!

 thanksgiving corn recipe pinterest image